RaulGalindoIIMAS/RaulGalindoIIMAS.github.io/pt/_posts/2022-12-10-survey-computer-gene-expression.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Mr_Green_Jekyll_Theme
+lng_pair: id_survey_computer_gene_expression
-title: "Tema Mr. Green Jekyll"
+title: Artículo sobre algoritmos computacionales en expresión de genes

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: Raúl Galindo-Hernández
 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible